NYUGameCenter/UnityResources/README.md

 ## Builds

-#### What's a build?

-It's a sharable version of your unity game, built for a particular platform (windows, iOS, etc.).
+Builds are a sharable versions of your game, built for a particular platform (windows, iOS, etc.).
+You need to build your work in order to share it with others or sell it.

-#### Why use it?

-So you can share your work with others or sell it.

 ### Super Unity Build ([Link](https://github.com/Chaser324/unity-build))